1.9 C

 • Natural Terrain: Brunkebergsåsen, a cobblestone ridge from the last ice age, runs through the park’s famously hilly terrain.
 The highest point in Vanadislunden, standing 43 meters above sea level, offers breathtaking views of the surroundings.

 • Water Reservoir: Constructed between 1913 and 1918, Vanadislundens vattenreservoar is a notable water reservoir and one of the park’s most notable features.
 This castle-like structure, designed by Gustaf Améen, can hold 8,100 m³ of water.
-It is situated atop pillars within an older reservoir that was built in 1879.
+It is situated on pillars within an older reservoir that was built in 1879.

 • The park’s northwest section is home to Cedersdals malmgård (Cedersdal’s Manor), an 18th-century manor house with the only preserved tobacco barn in the heart of Stockholm.